pusheco/webpush-wordpress-plugin/readme.txt

-=== pushe-webpush ===
+=== Pushe Web Push Notification ===
-Tags: webpush, push, push notification, pushe, pushe.co, پوشه , پوش , نوتیفیکیشن, وب پوش Requires at least: 3.5
+Tags: webpush, web push, web push notification, notification, push, push notification, pushe, pushe.co, پوشه , پوش , نوتیفیکیشن, وب پوش
+Requires at least: 3.5
 Requires PHP: 5.2.4
 Tested up to: 5.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.txt

-Pushe.co's official webpush plugin.
+Pushe.co's official web push notification plugin.

 == Description ==

-This plugin is a free push notification service for WordPress websites.
+This plugin is a free web push notification service for WordPress websites.
-It allows you to easily add push notifications to any website.
+It allows you to easily add web push notifications to any website.

 Web push notifications are notifications that can be sent to a user via desktop web and mobile web.
 Web push notifications are delivered on a user's desktop or mobile screen anytime they have their browser open.